November 11, 2020

 When it comes to learning, using games can be a great supplement to your curriculum.
 A few advantages of using games include:

 While that’s just a brief list, I’m sure you can see why including games in your lessons can have its advantages.
 However, coming up with your own ideas for games can be challenging.
-Luckily, EdApp has many games that you can basically drag-and-drop into your lessons.
+Luckily, EdApp has many games that you can basically drag-and-drop into your lessons and that includes a jeopardy game maker free of charge!

 Did you know that you can easily recreate the game of Jeopardy in EdApp?
-Through the use of built-in templates, making a Jeopardy-style game is a simple process.
-In this article, we’ll guide you through step-by-step so that you can get your own version of Jeopardy up and running.
+Through the jeopardy game maker which uses jeopardy game built-in templates, make a jeopardy training game or make your own jeopardy PowerPoint for teaching through a simple process.
+In this article, we’ll guide you step-by-step so that you can get your own version of free Jeopardy game or jeopardy powerpoint up and running.

 The first thing you will need to do is log in to your free EdApp account as an admin.
 We will make a new course for this example, so once you are logged in, click ‘Create a new course’ in the Recent Courses block.
 You can name the course anything you want, but I will name it Jeopardy Game here.